stephengardner/ngSevaCall/README.md

 ## Hidden Passwords

 This repository exposes the backend API as well as the frontend javascript/HTML/CSS.
+The sensitive data, database passwords, and instagram API Secret Key, have been ignored from this repository.
-I have hidden the database password as well as the instagram API secret key, so while this is a full platform as-is, it is not forkably usable by a third party unless you'd like access to my database and instagram API (on request)
+So while this is a full platform as-is, it is not forkably usable by a third party unless you'd like access to my database and instagram API (on request)

 ## Contact